-Our preschool program, offered for three and four-year-olds, provides St. Thomas the Apostle’s youngest children the opportunity to grow in a positive Christian atmosphere.
+Our Pre-Kindergarten program is a full day (8:00am-3:15pm) and is offered for three and four-year-olds.
+It provides St. Thomas the Apostle’s youngest children the opportunity to grow in a positive Christian atmosphere.
 The program is designed to meet the needs and interests of each child based on the following ideals:

 - Enabling children to be aware of God’s love for them

 - Providing a happy and caring environment that nurtures growth and respect for self and others

 - Creating opportunities for each child to act and interact in a positive atmosphere

 - Teaching with kindness, encouragement and direction

 - Helping each child develop fine and gross motor skills